 Freedom of choice and social tolerance are a significant part of my personal philosophy, but with a major sticking point for becoming an effective leader: freedom of choice comes with the obligation to face its consequences – no safety net provided.
-My philosophy has changed little over my lifetime, while my intolerance for incivility has grown.
+My philosophy has changed little over my lifetime, while my intolerance for incivility and ineffective leadership, has grown.

-We are sliding toward increasingly mean-spirited, rude, and self-centered behavior coupled with reluctance to calling others out for their rudeness.
+We are sliding toward increasingly mean-spirited, rude, and self-centered behavior coupled with reluctance to calling others, especially leaders, out for their rudeness.
 We have political leaders who take pride in their boorish behavior, others who hold us in contempt if we disagree with them, and still others who feel no obligation to answer the questions asked of them.
-Simultaneously, we’re seeking to make much needed progress on critical issues such as climate change, LGBTQ+ rights, and social justice, while each side talks past the other and treats it with disdain.
+Simultaneously, we’re seeking to make much needed progress on critical issues such as climate change, LGBTQ+ rights, and social justice, while leaders on each side talk past the other and treat one another with disdain.
 These things are not about institutionalized intimidation or political correctness, but the loss of everyday civil behavior along the lines of treating others as though they too matter.
 This dysfunction limits our effectiveness in business, social progress, and simply helping one another.

 After all, who wouldn’t want to be a principled leader or to have the pleasure of working for one?
 Who wouldn't want to be a part of an effective, high performing team?
 According to the syllabus, one of the questions the course answers is along the lines of: What inclines us to follow some people and not others?
 Given the title of the course, an implicit assumption is that being principled is a plus when it comes to being an effective leader; i.e.., someone who earns the loyalty of committed, competent, and enthusiastic followers.

 One of these principles has to deal with leader decorum.
 If for no other reason, good manners on the part of a leader are important because of the power difference between leader and follower.
 Good manners on the part of a leader signals to followers that they are respected, which is a first step toward earning their trust.

 What I am talking about is politeness: the largely ignored lubricant of a positive and productive relationship.
 As philosophers will tell you, it’s the purest and, at the same time, the most artificial of all virtues.
 It’s artificial in the sense that there is no difference between seeming to be polite and actually being polite.
 In a nutshell, good manners are the choice to show respect and protect the dignity of another person.
-This makes it hard for me to understand why anyone would choose bad manners over good manners; especially, when a positive relationship means a better result for all concerned.
+This makes it hard for me to understand why anyone would choose bad manners over good manners; especially, when a positive relationship means a shared success and greater effectiveness for all concerned.

 Nonetheless, bad manners are not only increasing, but increasingly accepted.
 I have wondered why this shift downwards in personal standards of decorum has bothered me and, more importantly, what difference it makes.
 After all, manners – bad or good – don’t really tell you much about a person.
 Nonetheless, manners may matter more than you might think.
 A dying culture invariably exhibits personal rudeness – observed influential science fiction writer Robert A. Heinlein.
 There is truth behind his observation: researchers find small acts of rudeness can quickly escalate to increasingly harmful events.
 Because I am committed to a prosperous United States of America and, not incidentally, to preserving its culture, I’m more than a bit sour on the prospect of the decline and potential demise of something that I love.
 I wonder if our loss of civility isn’t partly to blame for the bunker mentality on political and social issues and the “gotcha” attitude of public discourse.
 It stands to reason that if someone’s manners put you off, it will be that much more challenging to appreciate their position and, thereby, to actually solve a problem.